szimszon/skill-yourextip/README.md

 ## Configuration

-* resolver_for_externa_ip -- you can set up the dns resolver to query for your external ip address,
+* resolver_for_external_ip -- you can set up the dns resolver to query for your external ip address,
     default: resolver1.opendns.com
 * domain_name_for_external_ip -- you can set the domain name to query for your external ip address,
     default: myip.opendns.com